 What are two things to cozy up with on an icy cold day?
 Coffee.
 And cats.

 Montréal’s Cafe Chat L’Heureux is as it sounds, a café where kitties (adopted from the SPCA) can roam freely, be patted, and hop on your table as you sip your latte.
-The idea originates from Japan (home to all things weird and wonderful), and has been a hit in Montréal.
+The idea originates from Japan, and has been a hit in Montréal.